You go to change your baby’s diaper and there it is…an ugly, bright red, angry, and bumpy rash.

 - Kitchen Scale (this is BY FAR my favorite kitchen scale (very affordable and Amazon Prime); read more about it in this post that I wrote)

-- Glass jar(s) &/or tins for salve (simply recycle an old glass jar at least 8 oz in size)
+- Glass jar(s) &/or tins for salve (Find them in the Pronounce Skincare Shop or recycle an old glass jar at least 8 oz in size)

 - Combine all of your ingredients in your simmering double-boiler, EXCEPT the Vitamin E and Essential Oils.